cban/Achieve/README.md

 # Achieve
 Achieve is a basic Goal Setting App that helps you store your goals and get daily Inspirational Quotes

-The App uses Android Architecture components  announce at  the 2017 Google I/O
+The App uses Android Architecture components  announced at  the 2017 Google I/O

+Technologies Used
+RxJava 2
+Architecture Components
+Retrofit

 # Screenshot